accso/java9-jigsaw-examples/README.md

 3. Script createvis.sh in each example creates a GraphViz visualiation, see https://github.com/accso/java9-jigsaw-depvis
 4. Eclipse project files are included.
 Per convention: one module == one Eclipse project.
    Putting them all in one workspace will _not_ work, because their names, i.e. Eclipse project names, do overlap which is not allowed in one workspace.
 5. Source files are in `example_.../src`.
+That's the module-source-path.
 6. Compiled .class files go to `example_.../mods`.
-That's the module-source-path.
 7. JAR files go to `example_.../mlib`.
-That's the module-path.
+That's the module-path when run.
 8. Third-party JAR files are in `example_.../amlib`.
 That's also the module-path, in this case containing automatic modules.
 9. A few examples do compile "old-style" without modules.
 Results to `example_.../classes`.
 10. If a modules is patches, then the .class files for the patch are in `example_.../patches`.
 Corresponding JAR files are in `example_.../patchlib`.